 This MetaSploit tutorial for beginners is to be a starting guide for how to use MetaSploit.
 It assumes that you already have MetaSploit installed, or that you are running Kali / backtrack Linux.

-– Run msfconsole
+– Run msfconsole in your terminal

-– Identify a remote host
+– Identify a remote host and add to the metasploit database

-– Configure the exploit
+– Configure the payload to exploit the vulnerability in the remote host

 – Execute the payload against the remote host